Stereotypy: In animals

 Stereotyped behaviors are thought to be caused ultimately by artificial environments that do not allow animals to satisfy their normal behavioral needs.
 Rather than refer to the behavior as abnormal, it has been suggested that it be described as "behavior indicative of an abnormal environment."
 Stereotypies are correlated with altered behavioral response selection in the basal ganglia.
-As stereotypies are frequently viewed as a sign of psychological distress in animals, there is also an animal welfare issue involved.

 Stereotyped behavior can sometimes be reduced or eliminated by environmental enrichment, including larger and more stimulating enclosures, training, and introductions of stimuli (such as objects, sounds, or scents) to the animal's environment.
 The enrichment must be varied to remain effective for any length of time.
 Housing social animals with other members of their species is also helpful.
 But once the behavior is established, it is sometimes impossible to eliminate due to alterations in the brain.